logzio/logz-docs/_source/logzio_collections/_metrics-sources/envoy.md

   - networking
 ---

+Envoy is a cloud-native high-performance proxy and a recognized [CNCF project](https://cncf-branding.netlify.app/projects/envoy/).

-You can ship Envoy metrics using Metricbeat.
+You can send Envoy metrics to Logz.io using Metricbeat.

 #### Metricbeat setup